 Looking back on my decisions as a young man, I do regret leaving Notre Dame after one year as a baseball player.
 My education and receiving a degree is not the issue.
 I graduated in February 1962 with a B.A. in history.
 Although my career at ND was short, I am more proud that I was Domer than I was a Major League player.
 And I regret that I cut my college athletic experience short.
 I think about this when the NFL beckons with the big money.
 Today’s players don’t have much choice with injury a major concern, especially football players.
 But baseball is different.
 There was some money involved, but the main reason I jumped was wanting to find out if I could compete.
 Patience has never been a virtue, but I wish it had in respect to ND.

-As I take this “From ND to MLB” series forward, I think Mr. Carpin’s willingness to share his memories have set the bar pretty high.
+As I take this “From ND to MLB” series forward, I think Mr. Carpin’s willingness to share his memories has set the bar pretty high.
 In addition to trading e-mails with me during the week, he also asked for my mailing address.
 Yesterday, two signed photos of him at Forbes Field (one posted above, the other here) arrived in my mailbox — such a kind gesture.
 I wasn’t expecting anything and won’t be asking others for anything in return — only their time and their memories.
 I can’t wait to see what comes next.